 In the UK, for example, Metro Print is well known for high quality wand specialist work as well as being one of the few places around to use laser light source printers and genuine black and white photographic prints.
 For high quality crystal clear prints on heavy stock quality Kodak paper these are the people to visit.

 However, you might just want to print lots of stuff digitally without a special finish or on the highest grade paper.
-So don't write off high street printers such as Prontaprint and Snappy Snaps.
+So don't write off high street poster printing at places such as Prontaprint and Snappy Snaps.
 There's a reason they're all over the high street.
 They offer a decent affordable service and will print you photo posters direct from a memory stick mobile phone, Instagram or Facebook and can help you enhance your work with a range of photo art effects.

 09. The importance of spellcheck

 Luke Woodhouse advises that you, "spellcheck, spellcheck, spellcheck.
 Then get your mum to spell check it and anyone else who will read it for you.
 There's nothing more soul destroying than a typo and they're easy to miss if you're too close to your masterpiece."

 'Bleed' is simply a little bit (usually 3 or 5mm) around the edge of your poster design which (depending on how the printer cuts the paper down) may or may not be shown in the finished result.
 It's essentially your room for error and ensures there isn't a random white line on the edges of your poster printing.

 Programs such as InDesign and QuarkXPress make it easy and will show guides, so you can see where the bleed starts and finishes.
 Always ask the printer you're using (or check your own printer settings) to determine how much bleed is to be given.